JorjeousJorje/MilkConcentrationPrediction/README.md

 Actual model can be found in ConvRegressor.py file.
-The model, presented in the article, can be found in "trained models" directory
+The model, presented in the article, can be found in "trained models" directory.